mmikkel/Retcon-Craft/README.md

 Retcon uses PHP's native [DOMDocument](http://php.net/manual/en/class.domdocument.php) class to parse and modify HTML.
 Additionally, [Masterminds' HTML5 library](https://github.com/Masterminds/html5-php) is used for HTML5 support, and Symfony's [DomCrawler](https://symfony.com/doc/3.3/components/dom_crawler.html) and [CssSelector](https://symfony.com/doc/3.3/components/css_selector.html) components are used to enable the powerful jQuery-like selector syntax.

-## Changes in Retcon 2.x

-Retcon 2.x is almost completely backwards compatible with Retcon 1.x.
-These are the big changes:

-* Symfony's [DomCrawler](https://symfony.com/doc/3.3/components/dom_crawler.html) and [CssSelector](https://symfony.com/doc/3.3/components/css_selector.html) components have been added for _much_ more powerful selector capabilities (almost all CSS selectors work).
-Retcon is basically jQuery now! **Note: all existing selectors in your code will still work, if you're upgrading from Retcon 1.x.**

-* Retcon now has full HTML5 support, courtesy of [Masterminds](https://github.com/Masterminds/html5-php).

-* The `autoAlt` method now uses the Asset's native `alt` (Craft 4 only) or `title` attributes for the `alt` attribute, if Retcon is fed HTML with Craft CMS [reference tags](https://docs.craftcms.com/v2/reference-tags.html) (typically, content from a Redactor or CKEditor field).

-* The `transform`, `lazy` and `srcset` now takes an optional `$selector` parameter (`'img'` by default)

-* The `lazy` method has new default values for its `$className` and `$attributeName` parameters.
-The new defaults are `'lazyload'` and `'src'` (i.e. `'data-src'`).
-This change is done to mirror the defaults in the popular [lazysizes](https://github.com/aFarkas/lazysizes) library.

-* The new `removeEmpty` method removes empty nodes (i.e., nodes that have no text content).
-Those pesky clients hitting Enter again and again won't know what hit them.

-* The `replace` method has been removed.
-So sorry, it just didn't belong...

-* A new `dimensions` filter has been added, which can add missing `width` and `height` attributes to image nodes (Retcon 2.7+).

 ## Basic usage

 Retcon exposes a series of different [methods](#methods) for modifying HTML.
 Most methods take a `selector` parameter (i.e. the selector(s) for the elements you want to modify, e.g. `'img'`, `'p'` or `'div.foobar'`), and some take additional parameters for further configuration.